James Baines (1821 - 1867)

 I found James' grave in Bagshot's cemetery.

-Davina in writing to thank me for posting her question said that she had looked up James Baines in the 1881 census and found the following:
+Davina in writing to thank me for posting a question of hers said that she had looked up James Baines in the 1881 census and found the following:

 Chapel Lane, Windlesham, Surrey, England